 Unfortunately, there is also such an unnecessary societal stigma associated with “admitting” that you are not able to “cope” with your life, psychologically speaking.

-Recovery Direct in Cape Town
+Recovery Direct in Johannesburg

-The treatment centre is based in Cape Town is a centre that hosts a number of specialised counselling services and practitioners that can help you re-set your mental health compass.
+The treatment centre is based in Johannesburg is a centre that hosts a number of specialised counselling services and practitioners that can help you re-set your mental health compass.
 Either through our one-on-one therapy based outpatient treatments or inpatient treatment, group or psychoeducational lectures.
 Contact us here for more information.